zombat/how.to.ray/how.to.linux.md

 ```

 The above example is referring to execute.me by using `./` to reference the current directory.

+### Permissions (Advanced)

+ACL (Access Control List) permissions are used to protect files at a more granular level.
+This will only verify that your kernel is able to use ACLs, and not explain how to compile a kernel to allow them.

+**Note:** This can also be used with groups.

+- First, you need to know what file systems are mounted: `$ mount`
+- For the next part, you need to know which kernel is running on your system: `$ uname -a`
+- From that point, you can determine if the kernel is using ACLs or not: `$ cat /boot/config-5.4.0-109-generic | grep -i acl`
+- Check to see if the ACL package is installed: `$ dpkg -l | grep -i acl`
+- Install it if needed: `$ sudo apt-get install acl`
+- Make a test directory: `$ sudo mkdir /tmp/test.directory`
+- Remove execute permissions for other users: `$ sudo chmod o-x /tmp/test.directory`
+- You should not be able to access the directory: `$ cd /tmp/test.directory`
+- *Modify (-m)* the permissions on the directory to allow your user: `$ setfacl -m u:$USER:rwx /tmp/test.directory`
+- You should be able to access the directory: `$ cd /tmp/test.directory`
+- Create a subdirectory: `$ sudo mkdir /tmp/test.directory/subdirectory`
+- You should be able to access the subdirectory: `$ cd /tmp/test.directory/subdirectory`
+- But not create a file: `$ touch this`
+- Set a default ACL to apply to any new files and subdirectories: `$ setfacl -m d:u:$USER:rwx /tmp/test.directory`
+- Create a second subdirectory: `$ sudo mkdir /tmp/test.directory/subdirectory2`
+- You should be able to access the subdirectory: `$ cd /tmp/test.directory/subdirectory2`
+- As well as create a file: `$ touch this`

 ## Locating Files and Directories